cssmillie/StrainFinder/README.md

 Strain Finder uses the EM algorithm to perform the optimization.
 Because EM only converges to a local optimum, but not necessarily a global optimum, you should run Strain Finder with many initial conditions and select the estimate with the best likelihood.
 Additionally, because the number of strains is not known in advance, you should run it for 2-N strains.
 You can select the optimal number of strains with model selection criteria, such as AIC, BIC, or the LRT.

+## Important note
+Strain Finder takes a long time to run.
+If you are not getting good results, please let it run for a longer period of time.
+For example, in the Strain Finder paper, to estimate strains for 649 reference genomes across ~100 samples, I used 100-200 cores for 48+ hours.

 ## Quick start
 The input to Strain Finder is a cPickled numpy alignment (see "Preprocessing" details below).
 To generate this file, map your metagenomes against a reference, then use a variant caller (such as mpileup) to count the SNPs at every position. *It is important that you only include polymorphic positions in this alignment.* The reference should be limited to "core genes" shared by all strains, as copy number variation will distort the SNP frequencies that are associated with each strain.
 Once you have generated this file, you are ready to use Strain Finder.
 The easiest way to run StrainFinder is something like this: